 I am also currently researching the social and political representation of social policy issues in narrative and documentary film.
 I explore these issues in my honours-level course, "Screening Social Policy".

 I completed a PhD in International Relations at the University of Edinburgh in 2012, which read European integration through the lens of classical realism.
 Between 2012 and 2021, my work was focused mostly on British politics, in particular on constitutional change and foreign policy.
 During 2013-14, I served as the expert adviser to the Scottish Parliament's European and External Relations Committee.
 In 2017, with colleagues at Edinburgh, I authored the book Publics, Elites and Constitutional Change in the UK.
 I also continued to work on the EU, serving as lead editor on three editions of the textbook The European Union: How Does it Work?

-I completed a PhD in Politics & International Relations at the University of Edinburgh in 2012.
-My research applied classical realism to the political history of the European Union.
-I joined the School, initially as a Teaching Fellow in Politics & International Relations and moved to the Social Policy subject area in April 2015.
-I have served as Deputy Director of the Scottish Graduate School of Social Science (2012-2013), Deputy Director of the Academy of Government (2013-2014), Director of the Master of Public Policy (2013-2015), Adviser to the Senior Vice Principal (2016-2017), and School Quality Assurance Director (2017-2019).
-In 2019 I was a DAAD Fellow at the German Institute for International and Security Affairs.
-In 2020 I was a visiting researcher at Carleton University.
+I was first appointed as a lecturer in Politics & International Relations in 2012, moving to Social Policy in 2015.
+I have served as deputy director of the Scottish Graduate School of Social Science (2012-2013), deputy director of the University's Academy of Government (2013-16), special adviser to the senior vice-principal/provost (2016-2017), and director of teaching quality for the School of Social and Political Science (2017-2019).
+In 2019 I was a DAAD Fellow at the German Institute for International and Security Affairs, where I worked on Brexit and EU security policy.
+In 2020 I was a visiting researcher at Carleton University in Ottawa.